JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Discussion

-Sub-\mch\ double detonations predict a distinct distribution of stable IGEs compared to near-\mch\ delayed detonations.
-The initial He-shell detonation triggers a secondary detonation in the C/O core, but without a preceding deflagration phase.
-Stable Ni is synthesized primarily in the central detonation ashes, co-located with radioactive IGEs \citep{Gronow2021, Pakmor2024}.
-The resulting nebular line profiles are therefore more nearly single-component and Gaussian, lacking the broken-slope morphology characteristic of some delayed detonations (\autoref{fig:derivatives}).
+Sub-\mch\ double detonations predict a distinct distribution of stable IGEs compared to near-\mch\ DDTs, with stable IGEs concentrated in the C/O core detonation ashes and colocated with radioactive IGEs.
+The resulting nebular line profiles are more nearly single-component Gaussians (\autoref{fig:derivatives}).
 A small amount of stable Ni may also form in the outer He-burning ashes, but these layers are at low density and unlikely to be detectable in nebular spectra.

 An important distinction from \mch\ explosions is that sub-\mch\ models generally produce less total stable Ni, owing to their lower progenitor masses and consequently lower burning densities \citep[e.g.,][]{Hoflich2004, Blondin2018, Shen2018, Gronow2021}.
 However, in double detonations, the initial He-shell detonation can exert additional pressure that compresses the underlying C/O core, allowing the inner regions to reach densities high enough for stable Ni synthesis \citep[e.g.,][]{Moran-Fraile2024}.
-As a result, the C/O core detonation in some double detonation models can produce a comparable amount of stable Ni to the detonation phase of delayed detonation models \citep{Pakmor2024}.
-The key difference is that delayed detonations also form stable Ni during the preceding deflagration phase, which sub-\mch\ explosions lack.
+As a result, the C/O core detonation in some double-detonation models can produce a comparable amount of stable Ni to the detonation phase of DDT models \citep{Pakmor2024}.
+The key difference is that DDTs also form stable Ni during the preceding deflagration phase, which sub-\mch\ explosions lack.
 Progenitor metallicity can further modify this outcome: higher metallicity increases the initial neutron excess, enhancing the production of stable Ni even in lower-mass WDs \citep{Timmes2003, Blondin2022}.